Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ### 4.4.2 Defining an enum type using alias
 (??
 After ch 7 on structs)
-You can create an enum-like structure using the alias declaration, used to name compile-time values.
+You can create an enum-like structure using the alias declaration, which defines the enum values at compile-time.

 See `enum_type.mojo`:
 ```mojo